 The University has cross-registration articulations with the Near East School of Theology, the American University of Beirut, Balamand University, The Lebanese American University, Middle East University, and Notre Dame University.
-Courses taken outside Haigazian University under this program must be approved in advance by the Registrar.
+Cross registration with other accredited universities is possible provided that the courses taken must be approved in advance by the Registrar.
 They will count as Haigazian courses on the student's record, but they cannot be counted toward fulfillment of the Haigazian residency requirements.